 They can do that because Airbnb doesn’t require them to follow the local law in order to join the program.
 When you browse their website, there is no way of knowing who is legal or illegal.

-Illegal renters also lower their prices because, without any costs to their business, they can do that.
-In the long run, they damage legal renters with the price dumping and with offering substandard accommodation.
+Illegal landlords also lower their prices because, without any costs to their business, they can do that.
+In the long run, they damage legal landlords with the price dumping and with offering substandard accommodation.

 But the worst news for you as a traveller is this:

-illegal renters have no way of registering your stay with the police.
+illegal landlords have no way of registering your stay with the police.

 And according to the Croatian law, everyone travelling or staying in Croatia must do so within 48 hours of crossing the border!